Wild 'n Out: Premise

 Similar in premise to shows such as Whose Line Is It Anyway?, the series puts two teams of comedians against each other in a series of Wild 'n Out games which are all basically "improvisational" comedy games.
 The Teams are the "Red Squad", which was the team name until Season 5 where they became the "Platinum Squad" and were permanently captained by Cannon; and the "Black Squad", led by a celebrity guest until Season 7 where the situation was reversed with Cannon becoming the Black Squad team captain and the celebrity guest leading the Platinum Squad.

 For Season 8, the colors were revamped once again with the Gold Squad replacing the Black Squad.
 The Gold Squad was led by Cannon while the celebrity guest remained captain of the Platinum Squad.
 For Seasons 9–14, Cannon led his original Red Squad team color while the Black Squad team color returned also.

-For Season 15, the teams were revamped as Nick Cannon leads the Old School team, comprising older cast members and a legendary special guest, and cast member D.C.
-Young Fly and the celebrity guest lead the New School Team, comprising some newer cast members.
+For Season 15, the teams were revamped as Nick Cannon leads the Old School team, comprising older cast members and a legendary special guest, and cast member DC Young Fly and the celebrity guest lead the New School Team, comprising some newer cast members.

 For Season 16, the teams changed once again.
 In a format similar to Old School vs New School, Nick Cannon leads Team Revolution and the celebrity guest, appearing as a hologram, leads Team Evolution.

-For Season 17, the teams were reverted back to the "Old School" vs. "New School" format.
+For Seasons 17–19, the teams were reverted to the "Old School" vs. "New School" format.
 Nick Cannon and a legendary special guest leads the "Old School" team, and the celebrity guest lead the "New School" team.
 This would also be the format for Season 21.

-For Season 20, it reverted back to the original "Red Team vs Black Team" format, where Nick Cannon leads the Red Team and the Black Team is led by the celebrity guest.
+For Season 20, it reverted to the original "Red Team vs Black Team" format, where Nick Cannon leads the Red Team and the Black Team is led by the celebrity guest.

 After three such games, the two teams square off against each other in the final round of the game called 'WildStyle', in which they must deliver a punchline directed at their opponent's team member(s) within a freestyle rap.
 The comedians "beef" with each other; however, some are impersonal jokes.
 Although similar to Whose Line, the "points don't matter", the teams score one point per round victory during the normal rounds, plus one point per favorably judged punchline during 'Wild Style', which makes it similar in format to the improv show ComedySportz.

 Each episode also includes a musical performance, occasionally by the guest captain for the Black/Platinum Squad (Nick Cannon performed with Migos in Season 6 in the episode featuring Chanel Iman).
 At times, the musical guest comes out just before 'Wild Style' as the judge for the beefs.
 Starting with Season 2, the teams now compete for a "Wild 'N Out" Championship belt (Million Dollar Chain in Seasons 16 and 17).
 If the celebrity guest team wins, the team captain gets to take home the belt but if Cannon's team wins, he gets to keep the belt.